 - Attach copies of any of your own publications if you have published.
 Tell us about the journals you have published in, their impact, and whether your articles have been cited.
 This is not a pre-requisite but it will tell us about your research expertise and experiences (limit to 1 page).

 We will check all your documents and make an assessment of your application.
 If the initial requirements are met, we will identify a potential primary supervisor who may arrange a meeting (face-to-face, or via phone or Skype) to discuss your proposal and to get to know you better.
 Potential supervisors may require you to revise your proposal before acceptance.
-Once the supervisor is satisfied, details will be sent to the postgraduate coordinator who will make the final decision in consultation regarding whether you will be accepted to study at the HEDC, along with the Head of Department and Centre Manager.
-If the outcome is successful, we will request that you make a formal application.
+Once the supervisor is satisfied, details will be sent to the postgraduate coordinator who will make the final decision in consultation with the Head of Department and Centre Manager.
+If we are happy with your proposal, and we have the capacity to supervise you, we will then ask you to make a formal application to the university.

 If you did not complete your undergraduate studies in New Zealand, you may be required to meet additional entry criteria.